How Facial Recognition is Advancing Digital Evidence Management

 Legal Risks and Non-Compliance Penalties

-Failure to adhere to privacy laws like GDPR and CCPA doesn’t just result in financial fines—it’s a legal liability.
+Failure to adhere to privacy laws like GDPR and CCPA doesn’t just result in financial fines, but it proves to be a legal liability.
 Mishandling PII in digital evidence can lead to substantial fines, reputational damage, and public backlash.
 Furthermore, compliance violations can invite scrutiny from regulatory bodies, impacting the operational efficiency and public image of the agency involved.
 Non-compliance isn’t simply a matter of financial penalties but can also mean ongoing legal battles, affecting every aspect of department operations and relations with the public.

 Leveraging AI-Driven Facial Recognition for Digital Evidence Management